6 Min Read

 TORONTO (Reuters) - Activist investor William Ackman's push to shake up Canadian Pacific Railway Ltd CP.TO gathered more steam on Wednesday, with a third advisory firm endorsing his entire slate of board nominees ahead of the company's annual meeting next week.

 The backing by Glass Lewis & Co, which mirrors recent recommendations by advisory firms Institutional Shareholder Services and Egan-Jones, points to a poor outcome for CP, Canada's No. 2 railroad, in its bruising proxy battle with Ackman's Pershing Square Capital Management hedge fund.

 "We believe the company's serial underperformance from a total shareholder return perspective and its industry-worst operating performance require a far-reaching overhaul of the board and senior management," the Glass Lewis report said.

 New York-based Pershing and CP management are locked in a bare-knuckled proxy fight over who should lead CP, the least efficient of North America's big railroads.

-Pershing says CP Chief Executive Fred Green must be replaced, ideally by Hunter Harrison, the hard-driving former CEO of Canadian National Railway (CNR.TO: Quote).
+Pershing says CP Chief Executive Fred Green must be replaced, ideally by Hunter Harrison, the hard-driving former CEO of Canadian National Railway CNR.TO.

 Pershing, which is CP's biggest shareholder with a 14.1 percent stake, has presented a fairly straightforward and realistic plan to achieve results, Glass Lewis said.